 While this approach works for basic scraping, it becomes inadequate for larger operations or protected sites.

-The Challenge of Manual Rotation
+The Limitations of Manual User Agent Rotation

 Maintaining user agent rotation manually presents several complex challenges: